Chapter 5: Claire

 Neither of them pulled away.

 It was not electric.
 It was not a spark or a jolt or any of the words people used for the thing that happened when two bodies made contact for the first time.
 It was warm.
 That was all.
-His fingers against the backs of hers, dry and rough and warm, and the warmth traveled up through her hand and settled somewhere behind her sternum and stayed.
+His fingers against the backs of hers, dry and rough and warm, and the warmth traveled up through her hand and took hold somewhere behind her sternum and stayed.

 She looked at him.
 He looked at her.
 Rook sighed against his boot.